-The HS2 Bill Select Committee was appointed in April 2014 to consider the issues raised by Petitioners against the Bill.
+The House of Lords HS2 Bill Select Committee was appointed on 5 May 2016 to consider the issues raised by Petitioners against the Bill.

-However, as the HS2 Bill was debated and voted on at Second Reading in the House of Commons, the principle of the Bill is deemed to have been approved.
+However, as the HS2 Bill was debated and approved at Second Reading in the House of Lords on 14 April 2016, the principle of the Bill is deemed to have been approved.
 Therefore, the Select Committee cannot reject the Bill outright or make any change that goes against the principle of the Bill.